rbbarranco/SimpleLedger/README.md

 The design is based on the assumption that the load is not that heavy and a single API can handle both the read and write operations.

 - In the real world, the load on both posting the transactions and reads can be heavy and may be different.
 It probably is a good idea to have separate services for both.
 This allows us the scale each service indepdently.
 - The read operations can be cached to improve performance.
-The read operations can read from a dedicated read model, possibly a NoSQL database like Redis or similar.
+The read operations can read from dedicated read models, possibly in a NoSQL database like Redis or similar.
 - The current implementation of posting deposits and withdrawals requires that the transactions are loaded to be able to do the logic, this might not be feasible when the data grows.
     - We can possibly use a domain service and move all the logic there from the Account entity.
     - OR possibly use a snapshot of the data
+- Good idea to have integration tests as well for the API.